tcdowney/downey-io-jekyll/blog/_posts/2024-02-10-fractal-terra-jade-workstation.md

 Fortunately Fractal Design's instructions were pretty straightforward and my parts list was fairly minimal.
 The case has room for a 2.5" SSD to be placed in the back, but even with my small form factor PSU that would have been very tight.
 That's why I went with the two m.2 drives and I plan on finally getting a NAS for media storage.

-Just take a look at this lovely cable management.
+Just take a look at this cable management.
 Lovely!

 <div>
 <img src="https://images.downey.io/blog/jade-workstation-cable-management.jpg" alt="Fractal Design Terra Jade Cable Management">